An allegorical conversation between an African American and a Native American provides the answer

 To me, the fact that the affected party is the only one who rightfully can attest to what is derogatory and is racially not politically correct is extremely important in these matters.
 None of the Supreme Court members or the lawyers arguing for or against the moniker ‘The Slants’ discussed the rights of the affected party.
 In the past, the affected party is the one who first raised objections to what they considered as stereotyping or derogatory.
 The significance of the affected party having the major say in issues of racism is never raised in the court of law.
 But it most certainly has been the main route used by the affected party to inform others what is painful to them.”

 “Thank you, Waya.
 You have raised important points on why the Supreme Court’s decision to trademark “The Slants” is justified for the Asian rock band but poorly addresses those who suffer most by openly used terms such as the ‘R’ word.
 I have been a longtime fan of the Washington team but will give up my tickets this fall.
-So many fans are no longer renewing their tickets to games and Snyder does not understand that many of us want the this horrible moniker changed.
+Many fans are no longer renewing their tickets to games and Snyder does not understand that many of us want the this horrible moniker changed.

 It’s so good to talk to you, Waya.
 Let’s stay in touch, Godspeed, dear friend.”